Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: Strategy for optimizing a sensor trajectory

 \subsection{Performance indices}

-Once a sensor trajectory is successfully optimized, it should reduce the temporal fluctuation of $c^*$ with respect to its temporal average $\overline{c^*}$ according to the definition of $J_1$ in equation~(\ref{cost_fun_or}).
-This motivates us to define the following quantity
+Once a sensor trajectory is successfully optimized in Cases B and C, it should reduce the temporal fluctuation of $c^*$ with respect to its temporal average $\overline{c^*}$ according to the definition of $J_1$ in equation~(\ref{cost_fun_or}).
+This motivates us to define the following ratio of the standard deviation and the time average of $c^*$ at the source location:

 which will be used to evaluate different sensor trajectories later.

 As for a performance index of scalar source estimation, we define the correlation coefficient $\psi^{\phi}$ between the time traces of the true and estimated source intensities i.e., $\phi^{true}(t)$ and $\phi^{est}(t)$ as